 The links below provide some very good information about preventing suicide, warning signs and how to access help; no web search can be a substitute for getting help from a caring, trained professional.
 This is true whether you are considering suicide or are concerned about someone who may be.
-The Student Counseling Center staff are available to consult with all members of the UW Tacoma campus community to help consider the best ways to assist someone who is distressed, given the uniqueness of each person and their circumstances.
+Counseling & Psychological Services staff are available to consult with all members of the UW Tacoma campus community to help consider the best ways to assist someone who is distressed, given the uniqueness of each person and their circumstances.

 Concern about the possibility of suicide is understandable on any college campus.
 We know that suicide is the second highest cause of death (following accidents) nationally for people in the college age group.
 To continue the work of making UW Tacoma as safe an environment as possible, we need for suicide prevention to be everyone's responsibility.
 None of us can see and hear all that goes on around us, so we all have to be alert to signs of distress in others.

 Several components of the campus suicide prevention plan can be found online.
 A consistent theme throughout these prevention elements is our commitment to protecting not just students who may be considering suicide, but also to preserving the quality of life for the community surrounding that person.

 Here are some off-campus websites we trust to provide thought and accurate guidance to those concerned about suicidal feelings and behaviors.

 This site includes lots of resources specifically developed for a college population.
 ULifeline includes self evaluations, links to other resources, including links back to the UW Tacoma Student Success site.